Category Archives: Logic

 But everyone that takes even a casual look at talk shows, or the social networks, actually any medium that hosts public discourse will note that the lines are increasingly being drawn in a different way: those that base their opinions on reason -or at least try- and those that advance or fall prey to conspiracy theories and other instances of unfounded beliefs.

 I’ve first come to this realization some months ago, when I noted that, during discussions in a social network, I kept agreeing with a left-leaning doctor while being more of a free-market person myself (though I’m nowhere near to being an Ayn Rand fan).
 At the same time, the doctor kept disagreeing with people that belonged to the same party -or at least were clearly left-leaning.
 Why?
 Both of us were defending government policies that, no matter how much you liked or hated the current Greek government, were based on the medical research that was available at the time.
-The “others” were bashing the actions of the government… because they were followers of a different political party.
-Whether the actions of the government were right or wrong, it simply didn’t matter.
-For them, the opposing party will always be wrong.
+The “others” were bashing the actions of the government… because they were convinced that there’s a conspiracy by a video in Youtube.

 I’ve since tried to follow this a bit more closely, and by now it’s clear to me.
-You see distinguished members of the US Republican Party distance themselves or even denounce Donald Trump.
+You see distinguished members of the US Republican Party distance themselves or even denounce Donald Trump (2025 update: that didn’t age very well).
 You have virologists that present solid, peer reviewed evidence on COVID-19, and others that rely on unscientific gobbledygook, even flat-out schoolboy math errors, just so they can advance that “COVID is mostly harmless” or “it’s no worse than the flu” (which it bloody isn’t).

 Are there always two sides of the story?